Monitor usage and feedback in Microsoft Teams

 Microsoft 365 usage analytics

-You can use Microsoft 365 usage analytics in Power BI to view and analyze usage data for Teams and other Office 365 products and services.
+You can use Microsoft 365 usage analytics in Power BI to view and analyze usage data for Teams and other Microsoft 365 or Office 365 products and services.
 Microsoft 365 usage analytics is a content pack that includes a pre-built dashboard and a number of pre-built reports.
 Each report gives you specific usage data and insights.
-To connect to the content pack, you need Power BI and must be a global admin in Office 365 or reports reader.
+To connect to the content pack, you need Power BI and must be a global admin in Microsoft 365, Office 365, or reports reader.
 If you don't already have Power BI, sign up for the free Power BI service.

 To learn more, see Microsoft 365 usage analytics.